The 10 Best Exercises for Six Pack Abs

 Planks are simple to learn but difficult to master.
 They are also great for building a strong core and chiseled abs.
 To do a plank get into the standard pushup position.
 Keep your elbows under your shoulders and bent at 90 degrees.
 Place your body weight on your forearms.
 Keep your torso suspended in the air and held in a straight line for as long as you can.
 Each set should ideally be about two to three minutes, but many inexperienced plankers will not be able to hold the position for that long.

 Pull-ups are a classic exercise that can help to build a six pack.
 To do them simply find a pull-up bar and grip it a little bit wider than your shoulder width.
 Keep your shoulder blades back, bend your legs behind you, and flex your core.
 Then pull yourself up until your collarbone is at the same height as the bar.
-Afterwards, lower yourself down and pull yourself up again.
+Afterward, lower yourself down and pull yourself up again.
 Try to do three sets until failure.

 4. Plate Twists.

 Plate twists are a great way to get definition.
 To do them sit on a floor and keep your legs in front of you and grab a small weight plate.
 Then cross your knees and keep your ankles elevated off of the floor.
-Afterwards, rotate your torso from one side of your body to the other twisting so that your body can fully stretch.
+Afterward, rotate your torso from one side of your body to the other twisting so that your body can fully stretch.
 Use slow and deliberate motions in order to prevent injury and do between 12 and 15 reps per set.

 5. Medicine Ball Toss.